mohnish/mtcx/README.md

 * You need the willingness to learn
 * You absolutely need to have the courage to **Make** something, even if others think it's silly
 * You just need ideas.
 They don't have to be great
-* You don't need to be a programmer.
-This is open for everyone
+* You can be from any field
 * You don't care about what others think about your experiments

 <3